GianlucaGuarini/icaro/README.md

 const arr = icaro([])

-// here you will get the name of the event that changed your array arr.listen(function(changes) {
+// here you will get the index of the items added or removed
-  console.log(changes.get('push')) // ['foo', 'bar']
+// or the ones who changed their position arr.listen(function(changes) {
+  console.log(changes.get('0')) // 'foo'
+  console.llg(changes.get('1')) // 'bar'
   // kill all the listeners this included arr.unlisten()

   // add a brand new listener recursively.. why not? arr.listen(function(changes) {
-    console.log(changes.get('reverse')) // ['bar', 'foo']
+    // the change was triggered by a 'reverse' and you will get it here console.log(changes.get('reverse')) // ['bar', 'foo'] })
-  })